by Gérard Lebel

 Louis and Germain work together on the same farm, in the same island.

 By the summer of 1667, Lepage had a home and furniture that could be used as a springboard for a new home.
 The happy future wife elected Louis was named Sebastienne Loignon or Aloignon (onion!).

-The ancestor Pierre Loignon was engaged in the service of Noël Juchereau, the 4 March 1647.
+The ancestor Pierre Loignon had engaged in the service of Noël Juchereau, the 4 March 1647.
 This pioneer married in Quebec, 8 October 1652, Françoise Roussin.
-As early as the 2 of April 1656, Charles de Lauzon-Charny granted him 3 arpents of land abreast on the island of Orleans, parish of Sainte-Famille.
-The eldest of the family, Sébastienne, was born August 27 1653.
-The following September 7, it was presented on the baptismal font of Notre-Dame de Quebec by François Badeau and Sébastienne Veillon.
+As early as 2 April 1656, Charles de Lauzon-Charny granted him 3 arpents of land abreast on the island of Orleans, parish of Sainte-Famille.
+The eldest in the family, Sebastienne, was born on 27 August 1653.
+The following September 7, she was featured on the baptismal font of Notre-Dame de Quebec by François Badeau and Sébastien Veillon.
 Father Jerome Lalemant poured the water of baptism on the forehead of the little one.

 Wednesday 24 August 1667, a clerk in the company of the royal usher Jean Levasseur had traveled to the island of Orleans by the north channel, to initial the marriage contract of Louis Lepage and Sebastienne Loignon aged 14 years.